eugenia1984/english/glossary.md

 - **requirements** are things that are needed.
 Like when you have a list of things you must do for a project.
 For example, `The project has several key requirements` refers to essential tasks or conditions for the project.

-- **Rock climbing**: is the sport of climbing up natural rock formations or artificial rock walls.
+- **rock climbing**: is the sport of climbing up natural rock formations or artificial rock walls.

-- **Routine** refers to the regular way of doing things in a particular order.
+- **routine** refers to the regular way of doing things in a particular order.
 For example, ``My morning routine includes jogging and reading the news.``

-- **Rules** are specific guidelines or instructions that are meant to be followed.
+- **rules** are specific guidelines or instructions that are meant to be followed.
 They are set to maintain order and ensure fair and proper conduct, especially in a professional setting.
 For example, ``The office rules include being punctual and respectful to colleagues``.

 - **run well** is used when something is functioning well or is successful.